Artificial Intelligence and Global Governance

 Registration Fee AI&GG online€1200.
 The fee includes access to all sessions, learning materials and a 3-month access to the digital learning platform

-Cancellation Policy – Participants can withdraw from the programme, and receive a refund upon written notification as follows: 30 or more days before the start – full refund, 15 to 29 days before the start – 50% refund.
+Cancellation Policy – GGI reserves the right to cancel the activity up to two weeks prior to the scheduled start date.
+Similarly, participants can withdraw from the programme, and receive a refund upon written notification as follows: 30 or more days before the start – full refund, 15 to 29 days before the start – 50% refund.
 No refund will be granted if notification of withdrawal is given fewer than 15 days before the start of the summer school.